dlang-tour/core/public/content/en/basics.md

     arr["key1"] = 10;

-To test whether a key is located in the associative array, the `in` expression should be used:
+To test whether a key is located in the associative array, use the `in` expression:

     if ("key1" in arr)
         writeln("Yes");